Our Board

 BA, DipEd, FACE, FACEL

 Elida has extensive experience as a teacher, principal and educational leader.
 Elida was a principal in government schools for over 17 years and was National President of the Australian College of Education.
-In addition to her role on Hester Hornbrook Academy Board from August 2016, Elida is a Board Member and Chair of the Education CHANCES Foundation, member of MLC Kew Foundation; and chair of the board of Korus Connect.
-Elida conducts reviews of inexperienced principals and is an executive member of various state bodies including the Victorian Secondary Past Principals Association (President), and the National Council of Women of Victoria (Vice-President).
+In addition to her role on the Hester Hornbrook Academy Board from August 2016, Elida is a member of MLC Kew Foundation, and is an executive member of various state bodies including the Victorian Secondary Past Principals Association (President), and the National Council of Women of Victoria (Vice-President).

 Sarah Rogers